Valedictorian and Salutatorian Among Speakers at AUA 2011 Commencement

 AUA 2011 Salutatorian

 THOMAS TAYLOR SCHOLES

 Thomas began his studies at AUA in 2007, after earning placement on the Dean’s list six times while studying Biology at the George Institute of Technology.
-He completed his Basic Sciences at AUA with honors, earning the Highest Academic Achievement Award, and has a long history of public service, beginning with a church mission to Jamaica at age 16.
+He completed his Preclinical Sciences at AUA with honors, earning the Highest Academic Achievement Award, and has a long history of public service, beginning with a church mission to Jamaica at age 16.
 He has also worked in impoverished and at-risk communities in Zambia, India, and Thailand.
 He has participated in several research projects as a medical student, and recently had an article he coauthored accepted for publication in the Journal of Arthroscopic Surgery.

 AUA 2011 Honorary Degree Recipient